Tudor181/EcommerceParts/README.md

 - Java Swing for the graphical user interface.
 - RESTful API for data exchange and management.
-- Spring Boot for the backend API (not included in this repository).
+- Spring Boot for the backend API.

 ## License